 Change the way society operates.
 That's how engineers approach the world.

 In the Allen School of Engineering and Technology, we teach you the engineering skills you need to explore and discover innovative solutions for today's complex problems.
 As a leader in the rapidly changing field of science and technology, you'll need practical expertise focusing on technical, intellectual, and interpersonal skills.
 That's what we do at Trine.
-And that's why 98.8 percent of Trine graduates find employment or are in graduate school within six months of graduation.
+And that's why 99.3 percent of Trine graduates find employment or continue their education within six months of graduation.

 You will work one-on-one with top-notch professors who've earned advanced degrees from universities including MIT, Yale, Princeton, Notre Dame, Standford, Virginia Tech and The University of Texas.
 Eighty-five percent of Trine's engineering faculty have doctorates and one-third are registered professional engineers.
 There are no teaching assistants, and our average class size is 16 students, ensuring you'll interact with faculty and peers in a stimulating learning environment.